jdoleary/Spellmasons/docs/QualityOfLife.md

 # Quality of Life Tasks
-- No spell should take more than 3 seconds (target column, target cone, target circle for example)
 - pick a spell should come up after tutorial
 - ui bug: healthbar text gets blurry while hovering over push
 - Make an "out of range" exception for arrows